-“And you snoring too much, Lama,” I said, wondering what I’d been saying.
+“And you snoring too much, Lama,” I said, wondering what I’d been saying in my sleep.

 The four of us were laid out on the stone floor of the mountain shelter—Lama and his friend Karma, myself and the mail-runner—curled up in our sleeping bags, caterpillars reluctant to abandon the chrysalis stage.
 The ashes of last night’s fire were cold.
 There was a layer of ice on the water bucket.
 Lama was the first to brave the chill.
 As he crawled out onto the slate flagstones I saw the scars on his back from whippings he’d undergone as a novice monk at the monastery in Thimpu.

 A cold wind at Lingshi Dzong